a smart alternative to venous blood draws

 Many scientific and medical decisions result from the data derived from blood sample testing.
 However, for people living in remote areas and far from medical facilities, the blood sampling process can consume hours and days.
 In situations where a person's condition must be monitored continually, the blood sampling process can become extremely burdensome, though no less necessary.

 Not every clinic or blood draw center is equipped to analyze blood samples.
 In some remote areas of the world, blood samples must be shipped or couriered to a laboratory in a distant location.
 Whole blood must be captured in a sterile container and immediately refrigerated at a constant temperature below 45°F or 8° C. Whole blood samples must be used within seven days.

 Blood shipments are labeled as a hazardous material and must be transported with dry ice to maintain the required low temperature.
 The process is cumbersome and expensive and requires special packaging and handling procedures.
-Many times samples arrive but are not analyzable because of temperature abuse or lapsed time.
+Many times, samples arrive but are not analyzable because of temperature problems or lapsed time.

 Smarter Blood Sampling: DBS and Microsampling

 There are now two excellent alternatives to whole blood sampling.
 These two options are known as "microsampling" and they enable remote, self-collection of blood samples from a quick finger-stick.

 The first option is dried blood spot (DBS) microsampling, whereby a lancet is used to prick a fingertip and draw a drop of blood.
 The fingerstick blood drops are placed onto a specially treated "DBS card" made of special filter paper.
 Once dried, the DBS card is inserted into a protective envelope and mailed to the research facility, clinic or other destination without dry ice or any special handling.
 The DBS approach is convenient, but a high variability in the blood samples that are applied to the DBS card can negatively impact the data.